Founder & Managing Director

 The Fund is co-managed by two recent HBA and/or MBA graduates on a volunteering basis but chosen based on demonstrated excellence in their studies and passion for value investing.
 One co-manager’s term is for 3 years, while the other co-manager’s term is for 2 years.
 This will allow for continuity.
 A new co-manager will be appointed in year two and he will be trained by the continuing co-manager who will be replaced in year three by the new appointee and so on.

 Andrew is a graduate of Ivey’s HBA Class of 2017.
-He currently works as an Equity Research Associate at Echelon Wealth Partners, and previously held summer internships with CIBC Equity Derivatives, RBC Pension Investments, and Sprott Asset Management Operations.
+He currently works as an Equity Research Analyst at Echelon Wealth Partners, and previously held summer internships with CIBC Equity Derivatives, RBC Pension Investments, and Sprott Asset Management Operations.
 Through his work and extra-curricular experiences, Andrew has developed his research, financial modelling and valuation skills.
 He is currently working towards becoming a CFA charterholder.
 Andrew has a long history of engagement with his community.
 He recently assisted his professor with a value investing seminar, and has previously volunteered with local not-for-profit organizations such as Windrush Stables Therapeutic Riding Centre, Toronto Brigantine, and Oakville Soccer Club.

 Ivey Value Fund Fellows